Independent Policy Gradient for Large-Scale Markov Potential Games: Sharper Rates, Function Approximation, and Game-Agnostic Convergence: Independent Policy Gradient with Function Approximation

 \begin{assumption}[Linear averaged $Q$] In MPG~\pref{eq: Markov potential game}, for each player $i$, there is a feature map $\phi_i$ : $\calS\times\calA_i \to \mathbb{R}^d$, such that for any $(s,a_i)\in\calS\times\calA_i$ and any policy $\pi \in \Pi$,

 Moreover, $\norm{ \phi_i }\leq 1$ for all $s,a_i$, and $\norm{w_i^\pi} \leq W$ for all $\pi$. \end{assumption}

-Without loss of generality, we can assume $W\leq {\sqrt{d}}/(1-\gamma)$; see Lemma~8 in~\citet{wei2021learning}. \pref{as: linear Q} is a multi-agent generalization of the standard linear $Q$ assumption~\citep{agarwal2021theory} for single-player MDPs.
-It is more general than the multi-agent linear MDP assumption~\citep{dubey2021provably} in which both transition and reward functions are linear.
-A special case of \pref{as: linear Q} is the tabular case in which the size of state/action spaces is finite, and where we can select $\phi_i$ to be an indicator function.
-Since the feature map $\phi_i$ is locally-defined coordination between players is avoided~\citep{zhao2021provably}.
+Without loss of generality, we can assume $W\leq {\sqrt{d}}/(1-\gamma)$; see Lemma~8 in~\citet{wei2021learning}. \pref{as: linear Q} is a multi-agent generalization of the standard linear $Q$ assumption~\cite{abbasi2019politex} for single-player MDPs.
+It is different from the multi-agent linear MDP assumption~\cite{xie2020learning,dubey2021provably} in which both transition and reward functions are linear in given feature maps.
+In contrast, \pref{as: linear Q} qualifies each player to estimate its averaged action value function without observing other players' actions.
+A special case of \pref{as: linear Q} is the tabular case in which the sizes of state/action spaces are finite, and where we can select $\phi_i$ to be an indicator function.
+Since the feature map $\phi_i$ is locally-defined coordination between players is avoided~\cite{zhao2021provably}.

+\begin{remark}[Function approximation] Since RL with function approximation is statistically hard in general, e.g., see~\citet{weisz2021exponential,wang2021exponential} for hardness results, assuming regularity of underlying MDPs is necessary for the application of function approximation to multi-agent RL in which either the value function~\cite{xie2020learning,dubey2021provably,jin2021power,huang2022towards} or the policy~\cite{zhao2021provably} is approximated.
+Because of restrictive function approximation power, the main challenge is the entanglement of policy improvement (or optimization) and policy evaluation (or approximation) errors.
+In \pref{thm: sample PMA potential} and \pref{thm: sample PMA cooperative}, we show that optimization and approximation errors are decoupled under~\pref{as: linear Q} so that we can control them, separately.
+Our analysis can be generalized to some neural networks, e.g., overparametrized neural networks~\cite{liu2019neural}, a rich function class that allows splitting optimization and approximation errors, which we leave for future work. \end{remark}